The Evolution of Twitter

 Twitter is making itself relevant again.
 In addition to the new video content improvements, it is also taking action against complaints about interaction within the app and the way the app functions in general.

 The platform is also taking seemingly smaller measures to appeal to its users’ general annoyances.
 Last year, Twitter announced it would be making changes to the 140-character count.
 Users can now retweet or quote-tweet themselves.
 Pictures, GIFs, and videos no longer affect the character count.
 Users can mention other users without the “@[username]” affecting the word count either.
-In fact, users will be can mention others and let their followers see the tweet on their feed without using “.@[username]” at all.
+In fact, users can mention others and let their followers see the tweet on their feed without using “.@[username]” at all.

 Twitter is even launching its own program that caters directly to users with slow networks and less data — Twitter Lite.
 Twitter Lite uses what’s called “data saver mode,” that uses less mobile data than the app does.